optimex-xyz/market-maker-sdk/README.md

 # PMM SDK Integration Documentation

-A comprehensive toolkit for implementing Private Market Makers (PMMs) in the BitFi cross-chain trading network.
+A comprehensive toolkit for implementing Private Market Makers (PMMs) in the PetaFi cross-chain trading network.
 This guide covers the required integration points between PMMs and our solver backend, enabling cross-chain liquidity provision and settlement.

 ## Overview

-This repository contains everything needed to integrate your PMM with BitFi's solver network:
+This repository contains everything needed to integrate your PMM with PetaFi's solver network:

 ```mermaid